tink-crypto/tink/README.md

 ## Tink overview

-**Basic Features** Tink provides a set of basic tools to perform common crypto tasks in a variety of environments.
+**Basic Features** Tink provides a set of basic tools to perform common cryptographic tasks in a variety of environments.
 The main operations are accessible via so-called _primitives_, which represent cryptographic tools.
 Currently Tink supports the following cryptographic operations:

 - authenticated encryption with associated data (primitive: AEAD)